 - 3.4.2 Issuance of Ordinary Shares on Exercise.
-As soon as practicable after the Exercise Date, the Company shall, subject to Section 4.7, issue to the Registered Holder of such Warrants a book-entry position for the number of Ordinary Shares to which such Registered Holder is entitled, registered in such name or names as may be directed by such Registered Holder in the relevant books or records for registration of book-entry positions for Ordinary Shares of the Company, and if such Warrants shall not have been exercised in full, a new book-entry position for Warrants giving the right to the number of Ordinary Shares as to which such Warrants shall not have been exercised.
-Notwithstanding the foregoing, the Company shall not be obligated to issue or otherwise deliver any Ordinary Shares pursuant to the exercise of Warrants and shall have no obligation to settle such Warrants exercise unless a valid prospectus or a valid exemption from the obligation to publish a prospectus pursuant to the Prospectus Regulation is available, subject to the Company's satisfying its obligations in accordance with these Warrant T&Cs. - 3.4.3 Valid Issuance or Transfer.
-The Company represents and warrants to the Warrant Agent on an ongoing basis that all Ordinary Shares issued or transferred upon the proper exercise of a Warrant in conformity with these Warrant T&Cs shall be validly issued, fully paid and non-assessable. - 3.4.4 Date of Issuance.
-Each person in whose name any book-entry position for Ordinary Shares is registered shall for all purposes be deemed to have become the holder of record of such Ordinary Shares on the date on which the Warrant, or book-entry position representing such Warrant, was surrendered and, in the case of a cash exercise, payment of the Warrant Exercise Price was made, except that, if the date of such surrender and, in the case of a cash exercise, payment is a date when the relevant books or records for registration of book-entry positions for Ordinary Shares of the Company and the book-entry system of the Warrant Agent are closed, such person shall be deemed to have become the holder of such book-entry position for Ordinary Shares at the close of business on the next succeeding date on which the those books or records, or book-entry system are open. - 3.4.5 No exercise.
-No Warrants will be exercisable (for cash or on a cashless basis) unless the issuance of the Ordinary Shares upon such exercise is permitted in the jurisdiction of the exercising holders of those Warrants and the Company will not be obligated to issue any Ordinary Shares to such holders seeking to exercise their Warrants unless such exercise and delivery of Ordinary Shares is permitted in the jurisdiction of such holders.
+As soon as practicable after the Exercise Date, the Company shall, subject to Section 4.7, issue and shall procure that ASC Energy Limited will issue, as the case may be, to the Registered Holder of such Warrants a book-entry position for the number of Ordinary Shares and 2056 GreenBonds to which such Registered Holder is entitled, registered in such name or names as may be directed by such Registered Holder in the relevant books or records for registration of book-entry positions for Ordinary Shares of the Company and for 2056 GreenBonds of ASC Energy Limited, and if such Warrants shall not have been exercised in full, a new book-entry position for Warrants giving the right to the number of Ordinary Shares and 2056 GreenBonds as to which such Warrants shall not have been exercised.
+Notwithstanding the foregoing, the Company shall not be obligated to issue or otherwise deliver any Ordinary Shares and 2056 GreenBonds pursuant to the exercise of Warrants and shall have no obligation to settle such Warrants exercise unless a valid prospectus or a valid exemption from the obligation to publish a prospectus pursuant to the Prospectus Regulation is available, subject to the Company satisfying its obligations in accordance with these Warrant T&Cs. - 3.4.3 Valid Issuance or Transfer.
+The Company represents and warrants to the Warrant Agent on an ongoing basis that (i) all Ordinary Shares issued or transferred upon the proper exercise of a Warrant in conformity with these Warrant T&Cs shall be validly issued, fully paid and non-assessable and (ii) all 2056 GreenBonds issued or transferred upon the proper exercise of a Warrant in conformity with these Warrant T&Cs shall be validly issued. - 3.4.4 Date of Issuance.
+Each person in whose name any book-entry position for Ordinary Shares and 2056 GreenBonds is registered shall for all purposes be deemed to have become the holder of record of such Ordinary Shares and 2056 GreenBonds on the date on which the Warrant, or book-entry position representing such Warrant, was surrendered and, in the case of a cash exercise, payment of the Warrant Exercise Price was made, except that, if the date of such surrender and, in the case of a cash exercise, payment is a date when the relevant books or records for registration of book-entry positions for Ordinary Shares of the Company and 2056 GreenBonds of ASC Energy Limited and the book-entry system of the Warrant Agent are closed, such person shall be deemed to have become the holder of such book-entry position for Ordinary Shares and 2056 GreenBonds at the close of business on the next succeeding date on which the those books or records, or book-entry system are open.

+3.4.5 No exercise.
+No Warrants will be exercisable (for cash or on a cashless basis) unless the issuance of the Ordinary Shares and 2056 GreenBonds upon such exercise is permitted in the jurisdiction of the exercising holders of those Warrants and the Company and ASC Energy Limited will not be obligated to issue any Ordinary Shares or 2056 GreenBonds, as applicable, to such holders seeking to exercise their Warrants unless such exercise and delivery of Ordinary Shares and 2056 GreenBonds is permitted in the jurisdiction of such holders.